department-of-veterans-affairs/va-mobile-app/.github/ISSUE_TEMPLATE/Project-Kickoff-Approval-Template.md

 assignees: dumathane, BeccaTupaj, b-rocha, rtwell, kellylein, mmiddaugh
 ---
 ## Project Overview
+**Please only fill out this ticket template if your team is ready to begin the work**

 * Epic Ticket Link:
 * Requester / Team:
 * PO's Name & Email:
-* Team Points of Contact for Eng, UX, PM, etc.:
+* Team Points of Contact for Eng, UX, PM, etc. (FYI we will invite these individuals to the kickoff meeting):
+* Is this feature/experience already on VA.gov?
+* Is your team currently making or planning changes to the web experience related to this feature?

 ## Project Goals and Alignment